Dry doesn’t have to mean dull!

 Should I trust Dr. Earth?

 Most of us were taught from an early age to trust doctors (I mean the medical kind).
 They’re supposed to be smart, committed, and loving, and most of the doctors I’ve had over my life have fit that mold.
 And Earth, what an awesome name!
 It makes me think of dark, warm, rich soil in the spring.
 Damn it makes me feel good!
-So it’s no wonder that some clever marketer thought up the name Dr. Earth and slapped it on a bunch of organic products, because hey, if you can’t trust Dr. Earth who can you trust?
-When I see a Dr. Earth package I want to buy it!
-I mean look at it:
+So it’s no wonder that some clever marketer thought up the name Dr.… Continue reading this article “Should I trust Dr. Earth?”

 Taking gardens to a new level